 RPC LLP (CVMail) Privacy Notice

-Reynolds Porter Chamberlain LLP (ICO registration Z6620421) herein referred to as ''RPC LL''/''we''/''us''/''our'' is a data controller responsible for processing the personal data you provide to us.
+Reynolds Porter Chamberlain LLP (ICO registration Z6620421) herein referred to as “RPC LLP”/”we”/ “us”/”our” is a data controller responsible for processing the personal data you provide to us.

-Our data protection policy and procedures have been developed in line with the requirements of the 1995 European Union Data Protection Directive (Directive 95/46/EC) and the General Data Protection Regulation applicable national law.
-By using this website, you agree to RPC LLP processing your data in accordance with this Privacy notice.
+Our data protection policy and procedures have been developed in line with the requirements of the retained EU law version of the General Data Protection Regulation (EU) 2016/679 (“UK GDPR”) and the Data Protection Act 2018, and all other applicable laws and regulations relating to the processing of personal data and privacy.
+By using this website, you agree to RPC LLP processing your data in accordance with this Privacy Notice.

 We collect and process personal data about you when you use our website.
 The personal data we process includes:

 - your status to work in the UK